longviewoor/aodevbot-knowledge/README.md

 - ✅ Keep answers **short and focused** (1–3 paragraphs, ideally 100–300 tokens).
 - ✅ Use **clear language** — prioritize helpfulness and accuracy.
 - ✅ Break large concepts into **multiple Q&As** if needed.
-- ✅ Use simple Markdown formatting (`**bold**`, lists, links) if it improves clarity.

 ### ❌ Don’t
 - ❌ Don’t write overly long answers (>400 words).
-- ❌ Don’t include multiple questions in one heading.
+- ❌ Don’t include multiple questions in one entry.
-- ❌ Don’t include unrelated content or metadata.
+- ❌ Don’t add unrelated metadata or extra fields.